emmylator/mara-hashidemo/README.md

 ## About This Repo

 This repo contains all of the modules needed to–-
-* Deploy a Postgres database and EC2 operator in a new application VPC, including IAM instance profiles and security group rules
+* Deploy a Postgres database in a new application VPC, including IAM instance profiles and security group rules
+* Deploy an EC2 operator in the application VPC
 * Spin up a separate AWS VPC for Vault
 * Create self-signed ACM certificates and TLS secrets for use by load balancer and Vault nodes
 * Peer the Vault VPC with the application VPC